 § 1703.
-Superintendent of Documents: assistants, blanks, printing and binding ent of Documents, shall appoint necessary assistants, furnish blanks, and do the printing and binding required by his office.
-The Director of the Government Publishing Office shall provide convenient office, storage, and distributing rooms for the use of the Superintendent of Documents
+Superintendent of Documents: assistants, blanks, printing and binding

+The Director of the Government Publishing Office, upon the requisition of the Superintendent of Documents, shall appoint necessary assistants, furnish blanks, and do the printing and binding required by his office.
+The Director of the Government Publishing Office shall provide convenient office, storage, and distributing rooms for the use of the Superintendent of Documents.